JAHarvey/starter-hugo-academic/content/home/projects.md

 weight: 65

 title: Research overview
 subtitle: 'My research program uses an integrative framework of disease evolutionary ecology and host immunology to examine the affect of emerging avian pathogens and parasites  on hosts.
-I use this reseearch to address conservation needs using decision science through collaborative efforts with agency, managers, and stakeholder partners to address drivers of avian decline.'
+I leverage research to address conservation needs using decision science through collaborative efforts with agency, managers, and stakeholder partners to mitigate drivers of avian decline.'

 content:
   # Page type to display.
 E.g. project.